 Heather Alexander comes from a family where the constant refrain was, “Don’t forget to bring a book!”
 In college, she hid THE PRINCESS DIARIES between Dickens and Hawthorne.
 One Children’s Lit class later, and her path in publishing became obvious.
 Heather landed in editorial at Penguin, where she happily stayed for six years, working with both debut and veteran authors and illustrators.
 As an agent, she is excited to develop new talent and help shape careers, which is what she loves to do best.

 Courtney Stevenson has always had her heart set on children's books, ever since elementary school when she would read books under her desk during class.
 She has previously worn many hats in the publishing industry, from collaborating with an author to edit his nonfiction manuscript, to interning in the editorial department at a children's book imprint at Macmillan, to assisting the marketing division of an academic press.
-Following her graduation from Cornell University in 2013, she was thrilled to join Pippin as an intern, and is so excited now to have come on as a full-time assistant.
+Following her graduation from Cornell University in 2013, she was thrilled to join Pippin as an intern, and shortly after became the assistant to all the agents.

 "Art has the power to make any spot on earth the living center of the universe; and unlike science, which often gives us the illusion of understanding things we really do not understand, it helps us to know life in a way that still keeps before us the mystery of things.
 It enhances the sense of wonder.
 And wonder is respect for life." --William Steig, in his Caldecott Medal acceptance speech for Sylvester and the Magic Pebble